BlakeRain/blakerain.com/content/posts/moving-lambdas-to-rust.md

 1. The API function is behind an API Gateway proxy, and so I could make use of the [lambda-http] crate to handle HTTP requests and responses.
-2. The trigger function processes events from a DynamoDB stream, which is a fairly nice use-case for a Lambda function.
+2. The trigger function processes events from a DynamoDB stream, which is another fairly nice use-case for a Lambda function.
 3. There's little pressure for these to be performant or stable, as it only effects this site 😆

 ## Building Rust for AWS Lambda

-I had a number of issues building Rust for AWS Lambda using the method described in the [README](https://github.com/awslabs/aws-lambda-rust-runtime#deployment) in the AWS Lambda Rust runtime repository.
+I initially had a number of issues compiling Rust code for AWS Lambda using the method described in the [README](https://github.com/awslabs/aws-lambda-rust-runtime#deployment) in the AWS Lambda Rust runtime repository.
 The main issue I came across was a segfault from LLVM when compiling the `regex-syntax` crate.
 This seemed to only arise when I compiled in Docker on the M1 when targeting x86-64.
 As AWS